hchadli/file-reader-lib/README.md

 Provide any implementation of `ITextDecryptor`.
 A sample `ReverseTextDecryptor` is included which simply reverses the text.

-## Role-based XML authorization
+## Role-based authorization

-Provide any implementation of `IXmlAccessAuthorizer`.
+- XML: provide any implementation of `IXmlAccessAuthorizer`.
 A sample `SimpleRoleXmlAccessAuthorizer` is included where `admin` can read any path and other roles must be explicitly allowed.
+- Text: provide any implementation of `ITextAccessAuthorizer`.
+A sample `SimpleRoleTextAccessAuthorizer` is included with the same behavior.

 ## Run tests